eisenzopf/qsip_specification/qsip_v1.0.md

 Servers MAY provide a new token (e.g., in a RECEIPT to REGISTER or a dedicated AUTH_REFRESH_SUCCESS message) or expect clients to use a refresh token via an out-of-band mechanism.

-If a token expires or is invalid, the server MUST reject QSIP messages requiring authentication with an appropriate ERROR (e.g., code 4011 "Unauthorized" or 4012 "TokenExpired").
+If a token expires or is invalid, the server MUST reject QSRP messages requiring authentication with an appropriate ERROR (e.g., code 4011 "Unauthorized" or 4012 "TokenExpired").

 Servers MUST provide a mechanism for token revocation in case of compromised devices or user logout.